abdnass/ML-Challenges/README.md

 outside and inside of his bedroom for the last two years.
 Now he would like to find a prediction that, given the outside temperature, as well as a certain configuration of his flat, tells him how cold or warm his bedroom will become.

+# Challenge 3: Facial Expression Classification.
+We have been given 20 000 (35,35) Images and we have been asked to classify the emoji into three different classes: Sad, Happy and Angry.
+For this task we used a CNN and got an accuacy of 98%.